Human Trafficking - Full Report

 Economic empowerment programmes

-Innovations for Poverty Action has identified Economic empowerment programs as promising interventions to combat human trafficking, but by 2023, the highest-quality evidence on the effect of these programs on trafficking rates was missing.
+Innovations for Poverty Action has identified economic empowerment programs as promising interventions to combat human trafficking, but by 2023, the highest-quality evidence on the effect of these programs on trafficking rates was missing.

 Trauma-informed mental health support for survivors